stridecolossus/JOVE/docs/blog/part-1-generation/generation.md

 For a library with a handful of enumerations this would be a minor issue that we could work around but we needed something more practical for the large number of Vulkan enumerations!

 Although it is not common practice a Java enumeration **can** implement an interface (indeed our IDE will not code-complete an interface on an enumeration presumably because it thinks it is not legal Java).
-We leverage this technique to define a base-interface for the generated enumerations such that we can implement common helpers to handle the mapping issue.
+We leverage this technique to define a sort of base interface for the generated enumerations such that we can implement common helpers to handle the mapping issue.

 The interface itself is trivial (already seen in the Velocity template above):